-Interim guidance on extensions can be found in GBG 25 Buildings and radon78.
+Interim guidance on extensions can be found in GBG 25 Buildings and radon76.

-2.41 Although the precise areas where measures should be taken are listed in the BRE Report, these are reviewed by ODPM (Office of the Deputy Prime Minister) in the light of advice from the National Radiological Protection Board (NRPB) and the British Geological Survey (BGS).
+2.41 Although the precise areas where measures should be taken are listed in the BRE Report, these are reviewed by DCLG in the light of advice from the National Radiological Protection Board (NRPB) and the British Geological Survey (BGS).
 Current information on the areas delineated by ODPM for the purposes of Building Regulations should be obtained from local authority building control officers or from approved inspectors.
-Changes to areas delineated as requiring radon protection will be notified to building control bodies and will be posted on the ODPM website.
+Changes to areas delineated as requiring radon protection will be notified to building control bodies and will be posted on the DCLG website.

-- 73 BRE/Environment Agency Report BR 414 Protective measures for housing on gas-contaminated land, 2001. - 4 DETR/Arup Environmental PIT Research Report: Passive venting of soil gases beneath buildings, 1997. - 75 BRE Report BR 211 Radon: guidance on protective measures for new dwellings, 1999. - 76 The Ionising Radiations Regulations 1999 (SI 1999/3232). - 77 BRE Report BR 293 Radon in the workplace, 1995. - 78 BRE GBG 25 Buildings and radon, 1996.
+73 BRE Report BR 211 Radon: guidance on protective measures for new dwellings, 1999.

+74 The Ionising Radiations Regulations 1999 (SI 1999/3232).

+75 BRE Report BR 293 Radon in the workplace, 1995.

+76 BRE GBG 25 Buildings and radon, 1996.

+Section 3: Subsoil drainage

-c Section 3: Subsoil drainage
+Section 3: Subsoil drainage

-3.1 The provisions which follow assume that the site of the building is not subject to general flooding (see paragraph 0.8) or, if it is, that appropriate steps are being taken.

-3.2 Where the water table can rise to within 0.25m of the lowest floor of the building, or where surface water could enter or adversely affect the building, either the ground to be covered by the building should be drained by gravity, or other effective means of safeguarding the building should be taken.

-3.3 If an active subsoil drain is cut during excavation and if it passes under the building it should be:

-- a. re-laid in pipes with sealed joints and have access points outside the building; or - b. re-routed around the building; or - c. re-run to another outfall (see Diagram 3).

-3.4 Where there is a risk that groundwater beneath or around the building could adversely affect the stability and properties of the ground, consideration should be given to site drainage or other protection (see Section 4: Floors).

-3.5 For protecting low lying buildings or basements from localised flooding where foul water drainage also receives rainwater, refer to Approved Document H (Drainage and waste disposal).
-In heavy rainfall these systems surcharge and where preventative measures are not taken this could lead to increased risks of flooding within the property.

-3.6 Flooding can create blockages in drains and sewers that can lead to backflow of sewage into properties through low level drain gullies, toilets, etc. Guidance on anti-flooding devices is given in a CIRIA publication79.

-3.7 General excavation work for foundations and services can alter groundwater flows through the site.
+- 3.1 The provisions which follow assume that the site of the building is not subject to general flooding (see paragraph 0.8) or, if it is, that appropriate steps are being taken. - 3.2 Where the water table can rise to within 0.25m of the lowest floor of the building, or where surface water could enter or adversely affect the building, either the ground to be covered by the building should be drained by gravity, or other effective means of safeguarding the building should be taken. - 3.3 If an active subsoil drain is cut during excavation and if it passes under the building it should be: - (a) re-laid in pipes with sealed joints and have access points outside the building; or - (b) re-routed around the building; or - (c) re-run to another outfall (see Diagram 3). - 3.4 Where there is a risk that groundwater beneath or around the building could adversely affect the stability and properties of the ground, consideration should be given to site drainage or other protection (see Section 4: Floors). - 3.5 For protecting low lying buildings or basements from localised flooding where foul water drainage also receives rainwater, refer to Approved Document H (Drainage and waste disposal).
+In heavy rainfall these systems surcharge and where preventative measures are not taken this could lead to increased risks of flooding within the property. - 3.6 Flooding can create blockages in drains and sewers that can lead to backflow of sewage into properties through low level drain gullies, toilets, etc. Guidance on anti-flooding devices is given in a CIRIA publication77. - 3.7 General excavation work for foundations and services can alter groundwater flows through the site.
 Where contaminants are present in the ground, consideration should be given to subsoil drainage to prevent the transportation of waterborne contaminants to the foundations or into the building or its services.

-79 CIRIA Publication C506 Low-cost options for prevention of flooding from sewers, 1998.
+77 CIRIA Publication C506 Low-cost options for prevention of flooding from sewers, 1998.